-What backpackers or travelers on budget need to look here for are Dharamshalas.
-Not ordinary dharamshalas but those being run by trusts.
+What backpackers or travelers on a budget need to look here for is Dharamshalas.
+Not ordinary Dharamshalas but those being run by trusts.
 It’s a general rule of thumb (applicable anywhere in India) that Dharamshalas being run by trusts offer great value for money.
 The Dharamshala we stayed in charged us 300 per night for a room better than most of that we had been in.

-An added advantage is that these Dharamashalas also run a mess which offer really simple food at amazing price.
-I forgot the name of Dharamshala we stayed in, but will update as soon as I remember it.
+An added advantage is that these Dharamshala also run a mess which offers really simple food at an amazing price.
+I forgot the name of Dharamshala we stayed in but will update as soon as I remember it.

-The road from Rameshwaram to Dhanushkodi is an arrow-like straight stretch of 15km passing though pine forest, dessert like shrubs Dhanushkodi used to be a small town that was completely destroyed in a cyclone in 1964.
+The road from Rameshwaram to Dhanushkodi is an arrow-like straight stretch of 15km passing through pine forest, dessert-like shrubs Dhanushkodi used to be a small town that was completely destroyed in a cyclone in 1964.

 Today, surprisingly, among its old & protected ruins, is settled a village in abject poverty.
 In fact, it was a little heartbreaking to be in such a beautiful place, yet witnessing people living in such harsh conditions.

 For reaching Dhanushkhodi, you have to book a seat in a bus/jeep that charges 100-200 per head and gives a joyride of a lifetime.
 Or else you can walk 7km.

 The best time to visit Dhanushkhodi is early morning and catch a magical sunrise.

 There is a small temple on the way to Dhanushkhodi.
 Do visit it if you are on a bike or car.
 Not for the temples sake, but for the road’s sake.

 If you are in Rameshwaram, then the chances are really high that you have seen this great bridge but don’t forget to visit this bridge during sunset and spend some time on the bridge looking at the incoming & outgoing boats from Pamban beach.